Utah Administrative Code

 (8) Negligence, incompetence or misconduct in the performance of duties as a Certified Decontamination Specialist;

-(9) Failure to furnish information or records required by the Executive Secretary to demonstrate fitness to be a Certified Decontamination Specialist; or
+(9) Failure to furnish information or records required by the Director to demonstrate fitness to be a Certified Decontamination Specialist; or

 (10) Violation of any certification or performance standard specified in this rule.